perseveranceLX/ImageProcessingTransformer/README.md

 The latest version contains some important modifications according to the official mindspore implementation.
 It makes convergecy a lot faster.
 Please make sure you update to the latest version.

 only contain model definition file and train/test file.
 Dataloader file is not yet released.
 You could implement your own dataloader.
+It may be released in the next version.

 To pretrain on random task